A Classic Safari reserved exclusively for your private group

-As remarkable as they look—with their mottled, patterned coats that are as individual as fingerprints, and large batlike ears that help them both hear distant prey and regulate their body temperature—what’s even more extraordinary is the way African wild dogs sound.
+As remarkable as they look—with their mottled, patterned coats that are as individual as fingerprints, and large batlike ears that help them both hear distant prey and regulate their body temperature—what’s even more extraordinary is the way painted dogs sound.
 Researchers have discovered the dogs’ vocal “language” is among the most elaborate used by any canine species, and comprises dozens of distinct barks, yips, chirps and whines.
 Many of these vocalizations can sound, to the untrained ear, like the calls of birds (though your Micato guides will know better).

-One of the most astonishing ways in which wild dogs have been observed using vocal communication is by “voting” about whether to embark on a hunt.
-Scientists studying wild dog packs in the Okavango Delta found that pack members commonly gathered together before heading out to find prey—but would only proceed with a hunt if a certain number of dogs made sneezing sounds (apparently signaling their agreement to the plan).
+One of the most astonishing ways in which painted dogs have been observed using vocal communication is by “voting” about whether to embark on a hunt.
+Scientists studying painted dog packs in the Okavango Delta found that pack members commonly gathered together before heading out to find prey—but would only proceed with a hunt if a certain number of dogs made sneezing sounds (apparently signaling their agreement to the plan).
 If a dominant dog initiated the first sneeze, the scientists noted, only three other dog sneezes were necessary before the group departed.
 If a dog of lower status sneezed first, though, more sneezes of assent were required.

-African wild dogs live in packs that typically include between seven and 15 members, though a few have as many as 40.
+Painted dogs live in packs that typically include between seven and 15 members, though a few have as many as 40.
 Within the pack, the dogs adhere to a cooperative social hierarchy that maximizes their communal chances of survival.

 When hunting, the dogs work together to surround and chase down prey animals, which include gazelles, kudu, impala, warthogs, wildebeest calves, and even sometimes full-grown wildebeest.
 While the dogs can sprint at speeds up to 45 mph, their main advantage as hunters is their exceptional endurance.
 Packs have been recorded pursuing prey animals for miles, until they succumb from exhaustion.
 Once a kill is made, the entire pack is brought to the carcass to feed; unusually for predatory pack animals, pups eat first.